Raise your hand if you like waiting on hold for customer service?

+Having a webiste with a knowledge base empowers customers to reslove their issue without needing to contact customer service.
 This isn't exactly the best news for someone in customer service, but it doesn't mean your job is becoming obsolete.
 Rather, it's evolving to fit the changing needs of customers.
-In fact, this could make your job feel even more valuable.
-Instead of constantly being on the phone, monotonously answering the same basic questions over and over, you can have more variety in your daily workload.

 What Is a Knowledge Base?